tulsyanp/tcd-income-predict-team19/README.md

 # Machine Learning Model to Predict Income

-### The best algorithm using which the income is predicted is LIGHTGBM
+### Rank #2 - The best algorithm using which the income is predicted is LIGHTGBM

+## Things that worked
+1. Creating a separate category or no category while using target encoding for categorical variables.
+2. Creating a separating category for each special variables like: 0, '0', 'nA', #NUM!
+3. Running 200000 iterations for lightGBM gave a score jump of around 200 - 300 points.
+4. Target encoding for categorical variables

 ### Required dependencies:
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install dependencies.